Linear programming: Uses

 Linear programming is a widely used field of optimization for several reasons.
 Many practical problems in operations research can be expressed as linear programming problems.
 Certain special cases of linear programming, such as network flow problems and multicommodity flow problems, are considered important enough to have much research on specialized algorithms.
 A number of algorithms for other types of optimization problems work by solving linear programming problems as sub-problems.
 Historically, ideas from linear programming have inspired many of the central concepts of optimization theory, such as duality, decomposition, and the importance of convexity and its generalizations.
 Likewise, linear programming was heavily used in the early formation of microeconomics, and it is currently utilized in company management, such as planning, production, transportation, and technology.
 Although the modern management issues are ever-changing, most companies would like to maximize profits and minimize costs with limited resources.
 Google also uses linear programming to stabilize YouTube videos.

+Representation of the problem of finding the minimum of a finite number of linear programming maximization problems as a single linear programming problem is well known.
+Representation of the problem of finding the maximum of a finite number of linear programming maximization problems as a single linear programming problem is available in topic 2 of section 1 of a monograph entitled “Some Topics in Linear Programming and Bi-matrix Game Theory.”